danielzhang-sudo/AMLS_assignment23_24/AMLS_23-24_SN23135632/README.md

 ### How to run

 To run the code in your local machine, first install the dependecies with `pip install -f requirements.txt`.
-Next open the terminal in the project directory and execute the following:
+Next, create a folder called `Datasets`as shown above and put the datasets files in there.
+Finally, open the terminal in the project directory and execute the following:
 `python3 main.py --task [A/B] --mode [training/validation/testing] --alg [nb/logreg/sgd/percep/knn/mlp/svc/tree/adaboost/bagging] --ckpt_path [path_to_model_weights]`

 When running in testing mode, it is necessary to include the path to the saved model to load the weights, otherwise it is an optional argument.